jocelynmutso/documentation-test/src/markdown/002_input_and_output_types/009_time.md

 * Time type returns a time in the format of "hh:mm:ss".
 * Time type appears as a time picker on the filling side.
+* Example of validating time type can be seen at the bottom of this page.

 ---